AntonioJBT/pipeline_example/README.rst

 Contribute
 ----------

-Please raise any issues or pull requests
+Please raise any issues or pull requests in the `issue tracker`_

-Issue Tracker: github.com/AntonioJBT/pipeline_example/issues
+.. _`issue tracker`: github.com/AntonioJBT/pipeline_example/issues